Fraunhofer-AISEC/gallia/docs/automation.md

 SPDX-License-Identifier: CC0-1.0
 -->

+# Automation
-# Power Supply
+## Power Supply

-Gallia supports the [opennetzteil API](https://codeberg.org/rumpelsepp/opennetzteil) via a builtin client.
+Gallia supports the [opennetzteil API](https://github.com/rumpelsepp/opennetzteil) via a builtin client.
 The location to the opennetzteil server is specified via `--power-supply`.
 The argument is a URI of the following form: